damian-lis/portfolio-website/README.md

 In the body of a function we have a logic in which:

-- we check whether a given element trigger has been sent (if not, the whole function is returned to avoid an error)
+- we check whether a given element trigger has been sent (if not, the whole function is returned to avoid an error),
-- if a trigger element reference was sent to the function, then on its basis the given element is searched in the DOM structure and assigned to the variable element.
+- if a trigger element reference was sent to the function, then on its basis the given element is searched in the DOM structure and assigned to the variable element,
-- at the very end we have an event listener whose event is set to scroll and calls a function in which when the screen scroll aligns with the top edge of the tigger element, the cbOnEnterTriggerEl function is triggered, otherwise the cbOnExitTriggerEl function (a flag is set to prevent nonsensical calls of the same function when scrolling)
+- at the very end we have an event listener whose event is set to scroll and calls a function in which when the screen scroll aligns with the top edge of the tigger element, the cbOnEnterTriggerEl function is triggered, otherwise the cbOnExitTriggerEl function (a flag is set to prevent nonsensical calls of the same function when scrolling).

 <br/>